 East Palo Alto has a higher share of children compared to the region.
-A high concentration of households with children resides in multi-family housing on the Westside (west of Highway 101) and in a single-family home neighborhood on the eastside.
+A high concentration of households with children resides in multi-family housing on the Westside (west of Highway 101) and in a single-family home neighborhood on the eastside (northeast and east of the City).